icedog55puck/test1/README.md

 npm init will  give a lines of code just press enter till you get (is this ok)

-Then press enter again then type node sever.js to run the website then when you are done ctrl c to end it commit for your last time and now you have a copy of our test website.
+Then press enter again then type node sever.js click on open butten when it pops up to see webpage.
+Ctrl c will end the code when typed in terminal